AddisonGoolsbee/rankyale-backend/README.md

 ## Development

-`cd functions`, `npm run build`, and then `firebase emulators:start --import=../emulator-data --export-on-exit` to run in dev.
+`cd functions`, `npm run build`, and then `firebase emulators:start --import=../emulator-data` to run in dev.
 Make sure to build each time!
 `firebase deploy --only functions` to deploy to firebase

 ```bash